Updated: May 29, 2021

-- Copywriting tells the search engines what your site is about, which has a major effect on search results, which in turn drives traffic to your site.
+- Copywriting tells the search engines what your site is about, improving your rankings and driving traffic to your site.

 - Effective copywriting compels visitors to take action.
 Search marketing and search engine optimization professionals refer to the action as a conversion.

 Decide what you want your website to convey, how to convey it, and who is going to write the copy.
 Unless you have an exceptionally skilled writer in-house, consider hiring a professional copywriter experienced in writing searchable website content that will appeal to your target audience.

 Before you can write or hire a copywriter, you’ll need something to say.
 Learn more about writing web content.

 Web Design – Artistic Balance

 As professional designers know, the secret to effective web design is applying balance and judgment to creativity.

 The website designer’s creative role is to captivate without overwhelming, setting an appropriate mood to convey your message.

 Visitors browse business websites seeking information, not entertainment.
 When choosing a web designer or design theme, don’t neglect your business objectives.
 Focusing only on beauty is the most common website-design mistake first-time website owners make!